dogeystamp/chess_inator/nnue/README.md

 # analyze batches to turn them into training data. outputs by default to
 # train_data/batch%d.tsv.gz. set max-workers to the number of hardware threads /
-# cores you have. this is the longest part. you may interrupt and resume this
+# cores you have. you may interrupt and resume this process, at the cost of possibly
-# process, at the cost of possibly discarding a partially done batch.
+# discarding a partially done batch.
 ./s2_process_pgn_data.py --engine ../target/release/chess_inator --max-workers 8 batches/batch*.pgn
+# make a separate test set batch (optional, highly recommended)
+./s2_process_pgn_data.py --engine ../target/release/chess_inator --max-workers 8 test_dataset.pgn

 # combine all processed data into a single training set file.
 # gzip files can be concatenated directly like this.